-What if I get drunk?
+What if I get drunk and should breastfeed afterwards?

 Mothers who are intoxicated should not breastfeed until they are completely sober, at which time most of the alcohol will have left the mother’s blood.
 Drinking to the point of intoxication, or binge drinking, by breastfeeding mothers has not been adequately studied.
 Since all of the risks are not understood, drinking to the point of intoxication is not advised.